IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_domain_settings.html.markdown

 - `cis_id` - (Required) The ID of the CIS service instance.
 - `domain_id` - (Required) The ID of the domain.
+- `dnssec` - (Optional, string) Allowed values: "active", "disabled".
+It is not allowed to set to "active" more than once.
 - `waf`.
 (Optional, string) Allowed values: "off", "on"
 - `min_tls_version`.
 (Optional, string) Allowed values: 1.1", "1.2", "1.3".
 - `ssl`.
 (Optional, string) Allowed values: "off", "flexible", "full", "strict", "origin_pull".